JetBrains/teamcity-documentation/topics/perforce-workspace-handling-in-teamcity.md

 The cases when a workspace is created are:
 * [Agent-side checkout](vcs-checkout-mode.md#agent-checkout), the default mode.
 In this case, TeamCity creates a Perforce workspace to check out the sources.
-* Using [versioned settings](storing-project-settings-in-version-control.md) with Perforce VCS.
+* Using [versioned settings](storing-project-settings-in-version-control.md) with Perforce Helix Core.
 * Using [Perforce streams as feature branches](perforce-streams-as-feature-branches.md).
 In this case, TeamCity creates workspaces on the Perforce server to correctly process task streams.

 ## Perforce Workspace Name